lack/process-exporter/README.md

 For `cmdline`, the list of regexes is an AND, meaning they all must match.
 Any capturing groups in a regexp must use the `?P<name>` option to assign a name to the capture, which is used to populate `.Matches`.

+For `ppid`, the value must be an integer, and only processes with a parent PID equal to this value will match.

 Performance tip: give an exe or comm clause in addition to any cmdline clause, so you avoid executing the regexp when the executable name doesn't